The Lego Group: Lego Interactive

 Lego Interactive (formerly Lego Media and later Lego Software) was the video game publishing division of the Lego Group.
 The company was founded as Lego Media in 1996 and headquartered in London, England.
 In February 1999, Lego Media announced their move into the girls' software industry, starting with Lego Friends.
-In May 2002, the company announced that begin distributing its titles through Electronic Arts.
+On December 10, 2001, the company entered into a worldwide three-year agreement with Electronic Arts to co-publish and distribute new and past titles.
 Eventually, the Lego Group opted out of the video game business and Lego Interactive was shut down in 2004.
 Former Lego Interactive staff opened Giant Interactive Entertainment to publish future Lego titles, which later became part of TT Games.

 Lego Media also operated a motion picture division, which produced the BBC children's series Little Robots for Cosgrove Hall Films.
 In 2003, this division was rebranded to Create TV and Film Limited and became independent from the Lego Group under Lego's majority owner Kirkbi A/S, which allowed Create TV and Film to branch onto other projects.
 The company later produced Bionicle: Mask of Light, Bionicle 2: Legends of Metru Nui and Bionicle 3: Web of Shadows for Creative Capers Entertainment.
 In 2005, Kirkbi A/S sold Create TV and Film to its chief executive officer, Vanessa Chapman, and the company was renamed Create Media Ventures Limited.
 The sale included Little Robots but excluded the Bionicle movies, which were retained by the Lego Group.
 Create was later dissolved in August 2016.